MtScience/HBrainfuck/README.md

 This project aims to be as close to the original brainfuck implementation (in terms of behaviour) as possible.
 Therefore, it has the following features:
 * 8-bit unsigned integer cells with wrapping around (made with Haskell's `Word8` type);
-* Infinite tape in both directions (instead of a unidirectional 30,000-cell tape in the origianl);
+* Infinite tape in both directions (instead of a unidirectional 30,000-cell tape in the original);
 * The value 10 works as the newline code;
 * When an end-of-file is reached upon execution of `,`, the value of the current cell is left unchanged.